 How Much Social Security Will I Get?

 The total Social Security benefit payment varies by individual, as it is based on your personal situation.
 Four key factors described below affect how your monthly Social Security benefit is calculated: your birth year, claiming age, earnings history, and work history.
-In 2021, Social Security payments can range from $1,277 to $3,895, depending on these four factors.
+In 2022, the estimated average Social Security payment for all retired workers is $1,657 per month.
+Later in the article, we'll cover how retirees can boost their monthly benefits (up to $4,194).

 Factors That Impact How Much Social Security You Will Get